Lower Blepharoplasty

 Our Surgical Philosophy

-Each patient’s eyelid anatomy, muscle strength, orbital fat distribution, and eyelid support are carefully evaluated before surgery to determine the most appropriate treatment plan.
+Each patient’s lower eyelid anatomy, fat distribution, skin quality, mid-face support, and eyelid stability are carefully evaluated before surgery.

 Why a Structural Approach Matters.